 The GPF was established to promote research and scholarly collaboration across the globe, focusing on relationships that are scalable and sustainable and will likely lead to future research and academic outputs (e.g., joint publications, grants and other funding, co-teaching, etc.).
 Awards are available primarily to support University academic and research faculty to offset the costs of international research and teaching collaboration, either at Rochester or abroad.

 International Education Week (IEW) is an annual joint initiative of the U.S. Department of State and the U.S. Department of Education to promote international engagement at U.S. colleges and universities and will be held across the U.S. November 14-18, 2022.

 International Services Office (ISO)

 ISO provides services and resources to international students, scholars, employees, and other visitors to the University, as well as departments that host and support them.
-We issue visa documents, advise on immigration matters, and help meet U.S. reporting requirements.
+It issues visa documents, advises on immigration matters, and helps meet U.S. reporting requirements.

 Worldwide Universities Network (WUN)

-In 2012, Rochester joined WUN, a consortium of 17 global universities.
-WUN hosts interdisciplinary research groups, promotes short-term overseas research visits, and coordinates events, conferences, and virtual seminars.
+In 2012, Rochester joined WUN, a consortium of 24 global universities.
+WUN hosts interdisciplinary research groups, promotes overseas research visits, and coordinates events, conferences, and seminars.